google/trillian/README.md

 The most obvious application for Trillian in Log mode is to provide a Certificate Transparency (RFC 6962) Log.
-To do this, the CT Log personality needs to include all of the certificate-specific processing &ndash; in particular, checking that an item that has been suggested for inclusion is indeed a valid certificate that chains to an accepted root.
+To do this, the CT Log personality needs to include all of the certificate-specific processing – in particular, checking that an item that has been suggested for inclusion is indeed a valid certificate that chains to an accepted root.

 ### Verifiable Log-Backed Map